 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to absorb all the information provided to you in the hospital or during an appointment.
+Sometimes it can be difficult to recall the information provided to you in the hospital or during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.
-For instance, if you're diagnosed with anthrax, you will want to know the type, the proposed treatment and your prognosis.
+For instance, if you're diagnosed with anthrax, you will want to know the route of infection, the proposed treatment and your prognosis.

 Your doctor will first want to rule out other, more common conditions that may be causing your signs and symptoms, such as flu (influenza) or pneumonia.
 You may have a rapid flu test to quickly diagnose a case of influenza.
 If other tests are negative, you may have further tests to look specifically for anthrax, such as:

 - Skin testing.
 A sample of fluid from a suspicious lesion on your skin or a small tissue sample (biopsy) may be tested in a lab for signs of cutaneous anthrax.